PhenoApps/Field-Book/.github/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using weloming and incluive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community